Duquesne Women in Philosophy

 D-WiP has organized several conferences, which usually begin with a roundtable as an avenue for discussing the presence of women and women's issues in academia.
 Throughout the day, graduate students and faculty members from various institutions around the world present papers.

-D-WiP hosted their fourth conference on 24-25 March 2017, entitled "Critical Philosophities of Life."
+D-WiP hosted their fifth conference on 24-25 March 2017, entitled "Critical Philosophities of Life."
 The keynote address, "The Belly Laugh: A Catharsis of Slut Shame and Other Negative Emotions," was given by Dr. Cynthia Willett (Emory University).

 D-WiP hosted their third conference on 21 March 2015, entitled “Violence and Embodiment.”
 The keynote address, “Love and Violence,” was given by Dr. Ann Murphy (University of New Mexico).